 Need for Nutrition Support

-If a patient is severely malnourished, the individual may not be able to get the nutrition that is needed from foods.
+If a patient is severely malnourished, the individual may not be able to get the nutrition that is needed from foods normally eaten by mouth.
 An RDN may recommend nutrition support.
 Nutrition support provides nutrients through a tube that is placed in the stomach or small intestine, or through a vein in the arm.

 Overnutrition may also put your health at risk.
 Individuals with obesity are at a higher risk for Type 2 diabetes, heart attacks, strokes and other chronic conditions.
 RDNs work with individuals, families and groups on ways to achieve a healthy body weight.